andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 - Built-up areas were the third biggest driver of DW loss (27.0%).
 Furthermore, only 5.6% of new DW, became established in previously built-up areas.
 As a result, this land class was responsible for the largest net loss in terms of absolute area (-244.3km²).
 - By contrast, arable land accounted for a relatively small share of gross DW loss (2.8%).
 A large proportion of arable farming is concentrated in the East and East Midlands [12], [13] - regions where DW cover has been historically low (see chapter x, figure x).
 This could explain why the transfer of DW to arable land was minimal.

+## 7. Understanding the Results
+While an increase in DW habitat may be of benefit to the Marsh tit, rich biodiversity in these regions can take decades to develop [14].
+Furthermore, if regions of habitat gain are small and disconnected, it can leave inhabiting populations vulnerable to climatic events or food shortages [15].
+Therefore, extensive net gains across England and Wales may not yield immediate benefits and could be misleading if ancient woodland has been lost.

+### Quantifying the Impact
+The current dataset is not able to distinguish between ancient DW and newly formed DW (although this could form the basis of future investigations).
+As a result, this report will place greater emphasis on areas of existing woodland that have been lost since these are more likely to be of greater ecological value to the Marsh tit.

+Based on the results, areas in England and Wales have been grouped into three categories:

+1. Low threat: High DW gain, low DW loss

+Such regions include the East Midlands and the North East.
+In the East Midlands, particularly around Western Leicestershire, the planting of 2473 ha of DW between 1998 and 2016, part of the UKBAP initiative, was key to high gross gains (63.4%).
+Despite an increase in built-up areas, regional gross losses remained low (16.45%) – a reduction in arable land and grassland in the region may have accommodated urban development (see figure X).

+2. Moderate threat: Mix of DW gain and loss

+High loss clusters (≥8%) were observed in the South East between London and Chichester (see figure X).
+Despite this, an extensive baseline area (2411 km²) meant relative DW losses remained low (13.8%) compared to other regions.
+Additionally, the inauguration of the South Downs as a National Park may have helped to stabilise habitat loss (see figure X).
+Moderate gross gains were seen in Wales (46.8%).
+Key contributors include forest restoration schemes like the AFRP in South Wales (see figure X), responsible for converting previous coniferous plantations into DW.
+This was hindered by large relative gross losses across the country (22.0%).

+3. Critical: High DW loss, low DW gain

+Urban expansion around Manchester, Sheffield and Leeds (see figure X) resulted in high DW loss clusters (≥8%).
+On a regional level, this resulted in Yorkshire (-23.3%) and the North West (-22.5%) ranking 1st and 2nd in terms of gross relative DW loss respectively.
+Furthermore, Yorkshire ranked 2nd lowest for net relative DW gain (18.0%) in England and Wales.

+## 8. Key Findings
+1. DW increased by nearly a quarter (24.8%) in England and Wales between 1990 and 2024.
+2. All ITL1 regions experienced a net increase in DW, although significant gross losses were observed (13.5% to 23.3%).
+3. Yorkshire and the North West have been identified as ‘critical’ regions due to their high gross rates of DW loss (23.3% and 22.5% respectively).
+4. Urban expansion appears to be a key driver of DW loss in these critical regions, with ‘built-up areas’ clustering on the fringes of Manchester, Sheffield and Leeds.
+5. On a national scale, built-up areas were the third largest contributor to gross DW decline (27.0%) and responsible for the largest net loss of DW (244.3 km²).